0LNetworkCommunity/libra-framework/framework/libra-framework/sources/ol_sources/vouch_lib/page_rank.md

 ### 2. Core Design: Distributed Trust Graph with Lazy Evaluation

 #### A. Distributed Storage Model
-- Each user stores their own "active vouches" list.
+- Trust relationships (vouches) are managed by a separate `vouch` module.
-- Trust data is stored at the user level, not centralized.
+- Trust score data is stored at the user level, not centralized.
 - Scores are computed on-demand rather than tracking a global state.

 #### B. Explicit Revocation Handling
-- Revocation is handled by removing addresses from active vouches.
+- Revocation is handled by removing vouches through the `vouch` module.
 - No separate revocation graph needed, simplifying the model.
 - When a user revokes trust, all downstream scores are marked as stale.